evuraan/mintPiper/README.md

 3. Remove the folder you installed `mintPiper` into.
 In my example, that would be `/tools/piper` directory.

 # Footnotes
-1. All credits must go to the piper team at https://github.com/rhasspy/piper.
+1. Many thanks to piper team at https://github.com/rhasspy/piper.
 2. This PoC may work for Cinnamon, xfce et al.
-3. If you have suggestions, please spawn a PR.